What is the Copenhagen Bioscience PhD Programme?

 What is a rotation project and when do I choose a lab?

 Rotation projects are short lab projects.
 At the beginning of the pre-doc (first) year, students complete three two-week rotation projects in labs of their choice within the Research Center Cluster.
 Students can choose any supervisor involved with the programme for their rotation projects.
 The rotation projects are primarily intended to give students and potential supervisors an extended opportunity to get to know each other; and for students to think deeply about and discuss the research going on in the labs they are interested in joining.
 After completing the rotation projects, students should make an agreement with one of their rotation project supervisors, and join that group for their long-term project (expected to become the PhD project).

 What happens in the pre-doc year?

 In the pre-doc year, students complete a 8-day lecture course, followed by three short rotation projects.
 After finishing the rotation projects, students join one of the groups they rotated with, start work on their long-term lab project, and attend regular literature discussion sessions in parallel.
 At the end of the pre-doc year, students must pass a qualifying exam in order to be enrolled as PhD students at DTU or UCPH for years 2-4.

 What is the Copenhagen Bioscience Cluster?

 The Novo Nordisk Foundation Research Center Cluster comprises the four Novo Nordisk Foundation (NNF) Research Centers in Greater Copenhagen: Center for Protein Research, Center for Stem Cell Biology, Center for Basic Metabolic Research, and Center for Biosustainability.
 All the supervisors involved with the Copenhagen Bioscience PhD Programme are based at one of the NNF Research Centers.
-Students joining the Copenhagen Bioscience PhD Programme apply to one of the four Centers, and are employed at that Center – although the Copenhagen Bioscience PhD Programme and its curriculum spans all four Centers.
+Students joining the Copenhagen Bioscience PhD Programme are employed at one of the four NNF Research Centers – although the Copenhagen Bioscience PhD Programme and its curriculum spans all four Centers.